 Meagan's expert tip: Kids will love the train ride and parents will appreciate a break from walking!

-Recommended for Outdoor Activities because: The International Rose Test Garden is an outstanding garden in downtown Portland.
+Recommended for Outdoor Activities because: The International Rose Test Garden is an extraordinary garden in downtown Portland.

 Meagan's expert tip: Visit between June and August if possible.
-Do not pick any of the roses.
+Do not pick any of the roses, it's against the law.